DeepLabCut/DeepLabCut/docs/functionDetails.md

 OPTIONAL: In the event of adding more labels to the existing labeled dataset, the user need to append the new labels to the bodyparts in the config.yaml file.
 Thereafter, the user can call the function **label_frames**.
 As of 2.0.5+: then a box will pop up and ask the user if they wish to display all parts, or only add in the new labels.
 Saving the labels after all the images are labelled will append the new labels to the existing labeled dataset.

+**maDeepLabCut CRITICAL POINT:** For multi-animal labeling, unless you can tell apart the animals, you do not need to worry about the "ID" of each animal.
+For example: if you have a white and black mouse label the white mouse as animal 1, and black as animal 2 across all frames.
+If two black mice, then the label 1 or 2 can switch between frames - no need for you to try to indentify them.
+The point of multi-animal DLC is to train models that can first group the correct bodyparts to individuals, then associate those points in a given video to a specific individual, which then also uses temporal information to link across the video frames.

 ###  (E) Check Annotated Frames
 [DOCSTRING](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#check_labels)